hopetambala/SI664-docs/orm/django_orm.md

 ```

 ### 3.2 Select related objects
-You can minimize database calls by optimizing `QuerySet` creation using the `.select_related
-(*fields)` method to load in additional object data available via direct foreign-key
+You can minimize database calls by optimizing `QuerySet` creation using the `.select_related(*fields)` method to load additional object data available via direct foreign-key relationships.
-relationships.

 The following represents two calls to the database, one for the `ca` assignment and a second for
 the `dev_status` assignment: